joegreene/Spring-2014-CS-Lab--SI-/Week 10/Questions.md

 2) What are the five steps taken when compiling a program for use?

 3) What is a programming language?
-What programming language are we concerning ourselves with?
-Name two other programming languages you've heard of.
+What programming language are we working with?

 4) What is an algorithm?